ineedbots/t4_bot_warfare/README.md

 T4M requires an unpacked steamless version of the multiplayer World at War executable (otherwise known as LanFixed).
 You can use a [Steam Unpacker](https://github.com/atom0s/Steamless) on your multiplayer World at War Steam executable to acquire the required executable.

 0. Make sure that [T4M](https://github.com/ineedbots/T4M) is installed, updated and working properly.
+    - Download the [d3d9.dll](https://github.com/ineedbots/T4M/releases) and place it into the root of your World at War install
+    - Download the [WaW MP LanFixed](https://bit.ly/3803IUC) and place it into the root of your World at War install, you will use this executable to run the game.
     - Download the [latest release](https://github.com/ineedbots/t4m_bot_warfare/releases) of Bot Warfare.
 1. Extract all the files from the Bot Warfare release archive you downloaded to anywhere on your computer.
 2. Run the 'install.bat'.
 This copies the mod to your WaW mods folder.